 Information about the buying power of potential customers is vital to enabling a business to effectively price and sell their products.
 GDP per capita and income level are good indicators of how much buying power consumers have in a given market.

 Knowledge of the demographic of the target market will help our client better understand opportunities and limitations related to the customers they are trying to reach.
-The better they know your customers, the better they can come up with strategies to appeal to them and get them to buy their products or services.
+The better they know your customers, the better they can develop strategies to appeal to them and get them to buy their products or services.

 This section of the eCommerce market research is where we look closely at the factors that matter to our client as an eCommerce business, including the following: